pcengines/apu2-documentation/docs/apu_flashing_ipxe.md

 	Type `root` as password to finish logging process.

-	> Steps shown above can be automated using Robot Framework and [this test](https://github.com/pcengines/apu-test-suite/pull/2/files).
+	> Steps shown above can be automated using Robot Framework.

 8. Now you can start flashing process.
 To flash firmware with `flashrom` usage
 	type: